testcontainers/workshop-go/step-6-adding-redpanda.md

 [GIN-debug] Listening and serving HTTP on :8080
 ```

-If the second terminal, check the containers, you will see the Redis store running alongside the Postgres database:
+In the second terminal, check the containers, you will see the Redpanda streaming queue is running alongside the Postgres database and the Redis store:

 ```text
 $ docker ps